JamesBremner/await/README.md

 No libraries are required, everything is in a single standard C++17 include file `await/include/await.h`

-## Events

- - timer
- - keyboard input
- - tcp connection request from tcp client
- - tcp connection accept from tcp server
- - tcp read from peer

 ## general usage

+ - define blocking function with signature `void f()`
- - define event handler funtion
+ - define event handler funtion with signature `void f()`
  - construct instance of cAwait
- - pass event handler function using relevent asynchronous cAwait method
+ - pass blocking and event handler functions using cAwait() method
  - start event manager by calling blocking method cAwait::run()

 ## Sample code

-Code from demo application is in the `src` folder.
+Code for demo applications is in the `src` folder.
 They can be built using the makefile in folder `build/vscode`

  - `timertest.cpp` creates multiple timers that run concurrently
  - `cintest.cpp` demonstrates non-blocking keyboard input